Why no progress in 50 years?

 Cecil Beaton brands the Royals

-Also in April, Eleanor Bentall dropped by for coffee and to show me her brilliant photographs.
+Eleanor Bentall dropped by for coffee and to show me her brilliant photographs.
 My favourite was this portrait of Beryl Bainbridge (see below).
 We agreed that at sometime, Eleanor will photograph me, but she’s currently booked for months ahead.

 Photograph by Eleanor Bentall

-April ended with the funeral of 83-year-old Patrick Seale, the foremost expert on Syrian history, past wars and the present ones.
+It was sad at the funeral of 83-year-old Patrick Seale, the foremost expert on Syrian history, past wars and the present ones.
 After Patrick’s funeral – standing room only in the chapel – I felt energyless and depressed.
 I kept telling myself that I had been lucky to know him, but that didn’t help, so I remembered our adventures.